-Osteochondritis dissecans of the knee is a condition that is caused by a reduction of blood flow to the end of a bone within the knee joint.
-This condition occurs most often in adolescent males under the age of 25 and is a painful joint condition in which a piece of cartilage, along with a portion of the bone under it, comes loose from the end of a bone.
+Osteochondritis dissecans of the knee, or OCD knee, is a condition that is caused by a reduction of blood flow to the end of a bone within the knee joint.
+This condition occurs most often in adolescent males under the age of 25.
+OCD of the knee is a painful joint condition in which a piece of cartilage, along with a portion of the bone under it, may come loose from the end of a bone.

 Read about myOsteochondritis Dissecans of the Knee

 Surgery:Complex Knee Surgeon

 Young athletes appear to be at risk for developing OCD of the knee.
 Sports that involve quick moves and fast changes in direction may increase the chances.
 Ongoing over-use, knee trauma, repetitive, unrecognized injuries and other episodes or hard falls could also damage the end of an affected bone.